 The amount of free serum copper is the amount of unbound copper circulating in the blood, which is unbound by Ceruloplasmin.
 This is the copper that is “free” to accumulate in the liver and other organs.
 A free copper percentage above 20% is classified as elevated and outside of the optimal range.

 The calculation for free copper is as follows:

 (Total Serum Copper in ug/dl) – (Ceruloplasmin in mg/dl x 3) / Copper serum =

 Symptoms of Copper Overload (Nutrient Power: Heal Your Biochemistry and Heal Your Brain, Dr. William J. Walsh):

-It is essential to not only examines copper serum, but also examines levels of zinc plasma, whole blood histamine, pyrroles, and Ceruloplasmin.
+It is essential to not only examine copper serum, but also examine levels of zinc plasma, whole blood histamine, pyrroles, and ceruloplasmin.
 Accurate results from these key laboratory tests are the first step into balancing brain chemistry with nutrient therapy.
 When administered properly, the advanced nutrient therapy treatment model is natural, effective, and relatively free of side effects.

 Elevated copper serum levels are also known to cause zinc levels to deplete.
 Maintaining a healthy copper to zinc ratio is extremely important for healthy brain function.
 So, it is essential to not only examine copper serum, but also examine levels of zinc plasma.